AndreiD/MongoRand/README.md

 Random Data from -> https://github.com/bxcodec/faker

-I know there are some beautiful generators out there, but nothing beats reinventing the wheel
+I know there are some beautiful generators out there, but nothing beats reinventing the wheel!

 ### Usage